-- 1. Check the brake system for fluid leaks. - 2.
-Check the brake pedal for excessive travel or a spongy feel. - 3.
+- 1. Check the brake system for fluid leaks. - Check the brake pedal for excessive travel or a spongy feel. - 3.
 Check the friction pads for wear, damage and looseness. - Check brake discs for signs of cracks, excessive corrosion, warping or other damage.
 Clean any grease using an approved brake cleaner or alcohol. - Inspect the brake disc spline and pad wear surface 1 for excessive wear.
-Change pads when worn to 0.030" (0.762 mm).
+Change pads when worn to 0.040 in (1 mm).